 Date: Thursday, 22 June 2017

-Many first and second generation migrants face significant disadvantages when it comes to education, according to evidence to be presented today at Maynooth University.
-The fifth annual Maynooth University Education Forum will see leading international experts demonstrate migrant students are adversely affected by a range of factors, including language proficiency, socio-economic inequality, and teacher expectations.
+Many first and second generation migrants face significant disadvantages when it comes to education, according to evidence presented today at Maynooth University.
+The fifth annual Maynooth Education Forum will see leading international experts demonstrate migrant students are adversely affected by a range of factors, including language proficiency, socio-economic inequality, and teacher expectations.

 Date: Friday, 16 June 2017